johnground/cyberfox2077/README.md

 CyberFox-2077 is a comprehensive training program divided into six modules.
 Each module is crafted to guide learners through various aspects of Git, GitLab, and Ansible, with a special emphasis on applying these skills to OpenCTI projects.

+## Prerequisites
+1. Basic understanding of command line interfaces and text editors.
+2. Installation of Git and Docker on your machine.
+3. (Optional) Access to a GitLab account for hands-on experience.
+4. A computer capable of running docker containers with at least 12GB of RAM.

 ## Course Modules

 1. **Introduction to Version Control and Git**: Understanding the basics of Git and its importance in modern software development.